 Tax on income you earn from employment is deducted directly from your salary (pay).
 Find out how this tax is calculated.

-Social insurance contributions entitle you to a range of benefits administered by the Department of Social Protection.
+Social insurance contributions entitle you to a range of benefits administered by the Department of Employment Affairs and Social Protection.

 The Universal Social Charge is a tax payable on gross income that came into effect on 1 January 2011.

 Your employer is responsible for paying your PRSI contributions and must give you a P60 or a P45 when you leave.